WHO? Ghattu V. Krishnaveni, 44

 WHERE?
 CSI Holdsworth Memorial Hospital, Mysuru

-Reported by Rahul M (text and photos)
+Photographed by Rahul M

 A young woman anxiously narrated how she and her friends escaped a group of hooligans during a night trek in the hills of Mysuru.
 Two people faced the woman, maintaining neutral expressions as she recounted the incident.
 Meanwhile, GV Krishnaveni and two of her colleagues gauged the young woman’s mental state by examining her cardiovascular parameters through an apparatus connected to her left wrist.